bortox/bortox.github.io/content/about-website.en.md

 ## No advertising :no_entry:

-bortox.it is not a website for-profit site despite the monthly visits.
+bortox is not a website for-profit site despite the monthly visits.
 Navigation remains fast and light also because of the absence of advertisements.

 ## Confidentiality of visitors' data :eyes:

-bortox.it complies with the GDPR and the only analytics (visit statistics) solution used is GoatCounter (hosted in Europe); it **complies with the GDPR** and is set up to **not collect personal information** that would allow a visitor to be identified, such as their IP address.
+bortox complies with the GDPR and the only analytics (visit statistics) solution used is GoatCounter (hosted in Europe); it **complies with the GDPR** and is set up to **not collect personal information** that would allow a visitor to be identified, such as their IP address.

-The only information stored on a visitor's device by the bortox.it website are those:
+The only information stored on a visitor's device by the bortox website are those:

 * Dark/light theme preference in local storage.
 * Cache of pages already visited so they are accessible offline for 1 hour after the first visit.